-Recommendation Addressed Not Addressed Improve the interfaces with the For now, Agency has interfaces for the Citation and Citation and Adjudication this is an Adjudication systems but has not yet provided formal systems to reflect best ongoing documentation consistent with the Advisory best practices identified in the effort. practices.
-The agency has been working on improving Traffic Records Program the interfaces for the Citation and Adjudication Assessment Advisory. systems.
-See pages 35-37 of the 2021 Plan.
-Improve the data quality For now, Agency has data quality control system parts in place control program for the this is an for the Citation and Adjudication systems but has not Citation and Adjudication ongoing yet provided formal documentation consistent with systems to reflect best effort. the Advisory best practices.
-The agency has been practices identified in the working on improving the quality control procedures Traffic Records Program for their Citation and Adjudication systems.
-Assessment Advisory.
-See pages 35-37 of the 2021 Plan.
+Recommendation Addressed Not Addressed Improve the interfaces with the For now, this is an ongoing Agency has interfaces for the Citation and Adjudication effort.
+Citation and Adjudication systems to reflect best systems but has not yet practices identified in the provided formal documentation Traffic Records Program consistent with the Advisory Assessment Advisory. best practices.
+The agency has been working on improving the interfaces for the Citation and Adjudication systems.
+See pages 38-41 of the 2022 Plan.

+Improve the data quality control program for the Citation and Adjudication systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.
+For now, this is an ongoing effort.
+Agency has data quality control system parts in place for the Citation and Adjudication systems but has not yet provided formal documentation consistent with the Advisory best practices.
+The agency has been working on improving the quality control procedures for their Citation and Adjudication systems.
+See pages 38-41 of the 2022 Plan. --- ------------------------------------- --